 - Always use a licensed pharmacist or registered healthcare provider to obtain medications.
 Whenever the medication is unavailable in Australia, your doctor can request approval from the TGA for importation.

-- You can familiarize yourself with the legal requirements for the importation of medications, including necessary permits, prescriptions, and any limitations.
+- You can familiarize yourself with the legal requirements for the importation of medications, including necessary permits and prescriptions.

 - You should buy the medication from reputable and regulated sources that help to minimize the risk of counterfeit or unsafe products.